Estimation of High-Dimensional Markov-Switching VAR Models with an Approximate EM Algorithm: EM Algorithm for Markov-Switching VAR Models

 Let $\{Y_t\}_{t=0}^T$ be the observed outcome vectors over time.
-Had the latent process $\{Z_t\}$ been observed, we would estimate $\theta$ by maximizing the full sample log-likelihood function, defined as

-However, as $\{Z_t\}$ is not observed, maximizing the full sample log-likelihood is infeasible.
+Had the latent process $\{Z_t\}$ been observed, we would estimate $\theta$ by maximizing the full sample log-likelihood function, defined as { } However, as $\{Z_t\}$ is not observed, maximizing the full sample log-likelihood is infeasible.
 Instead, we can consider the EM algorithm, where we iterate between the E-step and the M-step.
 Consider the $q$-th iteration of the EM algorithm.
 In the E-step, given the current parameter estimate $\theta^{(q-1)}$, the unobserved variables are replaced with their conditional expectations computed under $\theta^{(q-1)}$, conditioned on the observed variables.
-In particular, given a generic parameter value $\theta$, define the filtered probabilities
+In particular, given a generic parameter value $\theta$, define the smoothed probabilities

 and